 Bhumi Pednekar: I Have Made A Conscious Choice Of Not Repeating Myself

-Bhumi Pednekar is surely having a gala time on her work front as the actress has six films in her kitty i.e., Saand Ki Aankh, Bala, Pati Patni Aur Woh, Bhoot, Dolly Kitty Aur Chamakte Sitare and Takht.
-Bhumi debuted in Dum Laga ke Haisha and won millions of hearts with her brave choice instantly.
+Bhumi Pednekar is surely having a gala time on the work front as the actress has six films in her kitty i.e., Saand Ki Aankh, Bala, Pati Patni Aur Woh, Bhoot, Dolly Kitty Aur Chamakte Sitare and Takht.
+Bhumi debuted in Dum Laga Ke Haisha and won millions of hearts with her brave choice instantly.
 Later, the actress was seen in Toilet: Ek Prem Katha and Shubh Mangal Savdhan.
-Both films has a unique concept and both were approved by critics as well as the audience.
+Both films had a unique concept and were approved by the critics as well as the audience.

-While speaking about making the right choices, Bhumi tells Pinkvilla, "Making the right choices has been difficult.
+While speaking about making the right choices, Bhumi told Pinkvilla, "Making the right choices has been difficult.
 I have gotten a lot of love from within the fraternity after Dum Laga Ke Haisha.
 Because my first film was that, filmmakers saw my mettle as an actor.
 I have made a conscious choice of not repeating myself."

 "Even though I do a lot of heartland cinema, they are distinctly different.
 I hope that people don't think I have been repetative and there's a lot of effort that goes behind every step I take.
 I have a vision for myself where I have to reach as an actor and I am on my path to achieve it."